London Knights open Memorial Cup with win over Drummondville Voltigeurs | TSN

 The Knights led 2-0 after the first period and the second period was scoreless.

 The Knights went 0 for 4 on the power play, while the Voltigeurs were 0 for 5.
-Riley Mercer stopped 17-of-21 shots in Drummondville's net.
+Riley Mercer stopped 18-of-22 shots in Drummondville's net.

 The Voltigeurs, who swept the Baie-Comeau Drakkar in the Quebec Maritimes Junior Hockey League championship, only lost two games over four playoff rounds to capture the QMJHL crown.